Protecting God's Children

 The Archdiocesan Office of Child and Youth Protection are committed full-time to the prevention of sexual abuse of minors in the Church, to the promotion of safety for children and young people, and to the ongoing care of those who have suffered sexual abuse.
 Since 2002, over 100,000 adults who are employed by or volunteer in our parishes and institutions, and who, in the course of their service to the Church, are in the presence of minors, have participated in the professionally developed and presented program entitled "Protecting God’s Children."
 The program equips those who serve the Church to recognize questionable behavior, to implement best practices for the safety of our children, and to take the necessary steps to address even the suspicion that a cleric or other Church worker has done something inappropriate or wrong.

-In addition, all clergy, employees and volunteers whose service in the Church brings them into contact with children must have a regular background check conducted through the Missouri Family Care Safety Registry and the American Checked, Inc. for those who have lived outside the state of Missouri.
+In addition, all clergy, employees and volunteers whose service in the Church brings them into contact with children must have a regular background check reviewed by the Office of Child and Youth Protection. for those who have lived outside the state of Missouri.
 Also, the archdiocese has the Code of Ethical Conduct to guide workers and volunteers in the protection of children and young people.

 For my part, I desire to speak with all who have been the victims of abuse in the Church.
 I want to offer whatever help I can to the healing of the deep wound inflicted by sexual abuse, especially when it is perpetrated by the clergy or other Church workers.

 The archdiocese will continue to offer assistance in the healing of all who suffer the grave effects of sexual abuse.
 The Church is, likewise, committed to doing everything possible to prevent any member of the clergy or other worker, who has harmed a child or young person, from continuing his or her service in the Church.